Specialised healthcare at Instituto Bernabeu endometriosis unit

 At Instituto Bernabeu we have high-resolution ultrasound scanners that allow us to make an accurate diagnosis.
 It is true, however, that many of our patients come to us with a perpetuated diagnosis.
 With our experience, we can better establish the degree of involvement of the disease and its prognosis.

 In addition, thanks to our genetics unit we are able to analyse inflammatory mediators called cytokines.
 Cytokines are proteins produced by various cell types that act as mediators in inflammatory processes and in the immune response.
 Because of this, they can be considered as biomarkers whose levels can be found to be elevated in case of clinical suspicion of endometriosis.

-Likewise, endometriosis has been related to certain variations in genes, which, although it is not yet established which can give a definitive diagnosis, certain variations or polymorphisms can give us information about the reproductive prognosis of endometriosis, such as the variants of the VEGF or APOE gene, which are currently analysed in our IBGenRIF test.
+Likewise, endometriosis has been related to certain variation or polymorphisms in genes which, although it is not yet established which can give a definitive diagnosis, can give us information about the reproductive endometriosis prognosis, such as the VEGF or APOE gene variants, which are currently being analysed in our IBGenRIF test.

 Adenomyosis is when endometrial tissue is situated within the muscular wall of the uterus (endometriosis in the uterus).
 This can complicate embryo implantation.

 Further to the use of three-dimensional ultrasound equipment in our daily work routine at the clinic, our aim has been to diagnose this little-known pathology.